Peter’s Gardening Tips for April 2018

-Garden with care – frosts can still be forecast until the end of the month.
+Garden with care though as frosts can still be possible until the end of the month.

 So much to do in the garden now, it’s a challenge to know where to begin … here are my top tips for this month:

-Depending where you live in the UK many seeds can be sown now.
+Depending on where you live in the UK many seeds can be sown now.

 Only sow if you can protect your seedlings from extremes of weather and the ground temperature is above 5°c.
 Cloches, cold-frames, Environet, fleece will protect delicate seedlings and keep pigeons/ birds/ rabbits off.